Long Island Nursing, Adult-Gerontology Primary Care Nurse Practitioner Concentration

 The Department of Nursing is also accredited by the New York State Education Department.

-Why Earn a Graduate Degree in Nursing at St. Joseph’s College?
+Why Earn a Graduate Degree in Nursing at St. Joseph’s University?

-The St. Joseph’s College Nursing Department provides graduate nursing education that will ignite your spirit of inquiry and commitment to lifelong learning and reflective practice.
+The St. Joseph’s University's Nursing Department provides graduate nursing education that will ignite your spirit of inquiry and commitment to lifelong learning and reflective practice.
 In a small class setting, you’ll work closely with an expert, caring faculty with varied backgrounds in both clinical nursing and research.
-Throughout your studies at SJC Long Island, you’ll receive career advising and academic support from a dedicated staff.
+Throughout your studies on the Long Island campus, you’ll receive career advising and academic support from a dedicated staff.
 Clinical training opportunities are offered at nearly 50 different agencies, clinics and hospitals.
-SJC’s Nursing Department prepares its students for a life of integrity, intellectual and spiritual values, social responsibility and service by:
+St. Joseph’s University's Nursing Department prepares its students for a life of integrity, intellectual rigor, spiritual depth, social responsibility and service by:

 - Providing graduates with the competencies and skills needed to assume the role of an advanced practice nurse